vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 yarn add enzyme-adapter-react-16 enzyme --dev
 ```

 At this point we need a setup file for our tests.
-In a project that is not a `create-react-app` you can define the path of this file in your package.json like below:
+In a project that is not a `create-react-app`,you can define the path of this file in your package.json like below:

 ```javascript
 "jest": {